kauniete/WebSec2/README.md

 # WebSec-login
 https://reexam.indraja.dk/
 It is a schoool project
+We had to create an application with secure login, also secure it once logged in as well as securely deploy.
+I chose Ubuntu for my VPS, we are talking LAMP stack here and the cloud is owned by Linode.

-my user on gitlab is kreve (so all commits made by kreve is also me).
+My user on gitlab is kreve (so all commits made by kreve is also me).
 There was a mess up with auth of the version control on Visual studio, that's why :)